ki7280526/PyMacroRecord-comp312/README.md

 # PyMacroRecord comp312

 **Team 7 Project** by Zahidul Jhonny, Jacoob Waang, and Jennifer Nambo
+## Our Goal/Mission Statement

+We wished to have more hands on experince working as a group to work on open source projects.
+Which will give us an edge for any future prospects if we have in the future.
+To do so we worked on PyMacroRecord an open source project that makes Macros for automation for free.
+Which will let us work on a project that's useful for everday life and something we can use in th future.
+While also being something that can hone our skills.

 ## Features Implemented
 - **Enhanced Status Bar**: Extended to display repeat count and elapsed time during macro playback